 If you plan on wearing something more formal for part of your session, remember that movement looks great in photos!
 If you’re considering a dress then bring on the flowy bottom!
 They’re great for twirling, tossing, running, etc and just add a fun element to everything.
 You can find a couple of my absolute favorite stunners here and here!

-You also can’t go wrong with convertible dresses.
+Furthermore, you can’t go wrong with convertible dresses.
 You can find them lots of different places for pretty decent prices, then you can wear them again over and over in different styles and no one will ever know it is the same dress!
 Here is an example of a convertible dress and it comes in so many colors!
 I have that dress in burgundy that I bought for a wedding last year and now I wear it for everything.
 You can even borrow it if you want to!

 MOST PATTERNS are actually okay… However, graphics are not favorable for portraits.
 If you’re wearing a pattern, make sure it’s not overwhelming and distracting.
 I typically say if one person is wearing a pattern, the other should wear a solid so it isn’t too distracting.
 Two different flannel patterns and colors is very distracting to the eye, while one with a coordinating solid is one of my favorite combos!